 Give Up Unhealthy Coping

 Whenever I’m feeling down the first thing I do is quit drinking alcohol.
 I actually just gave up alcohol and I have a whole new podcast episode about it you can check out on iTunes or Podbean.
 Alcohol is a depressant and when I’m sad it makes me feel like total crap.
 I’m a fan of cold turkey quitting.
 If you have a unhealthy coping mechanism just give it up and be done with it.
 I know this doesn’t work for everyone but this is what works for me.
 Focus on how you want to feel and get dead serious about eliminating everything standing in your way from feeling that way.

 Feel Your Feelings

 Get sad and cry on the couch for awhile.
 Get freaking angry and throw some pillows at the wall.
 Write in a journal.
 Really get in your head and feel your feelings.
 It sucks but it’s just part of the process.
 The great thing about feelings is that they are temporary.
 You might feel like you’ll be upset forever but you won’t.
 People survive terrible and unspeakable tragedies every day and eventually are able to move on and find joy in life.
 Your feelings are like a storm and they will pass.

 Don’t get me wrong, eat all the ice cream and pizza but ya know not forever.
-Once your done with your junk food bender go to the store and get healthy food that you like.
+Once you’re done with your junk food bender go to the store and get healthy food that you like.
 Learn how to make a salad that you like (I like this one).
 Start making smoothies for breakfast.
 Eat fish and vegetables for dinner.
-Salmon has been shown to help with depression and I have a stupid simple recipe you can checkout.
+Salmon has been shown to help with depression and I have a stupid simple recipe you can check out.
 Whenever I’m going through something stressful I try and eat really healthy to keep myself from going into some kind of big depressive funk.